Photo Source – Khaligraph Jones

 9.Never Ever Give Up

-Papa Jones is a great rapper, and I believe he’ll reach great heights if he keeps working hard.
+Papa Jones is a great rapper, and I believe he’ll reach great heights of success if he keeps working hard.
 Currently, he’s the only rapper I believe will put Kenya on the global map.
 I pray for him because if he succeeds, Kenya succeeds.
 KEEP WORKING BRO – SEE YOU AT THE TOP

 RESPECT THE O.G: HE HAS DONE WHAT MANY CAN’T DO.